 What is a Merchant Category Code?

 The term “merchant category” means a system used by payment networks to classify businesses by their products.
-Each business that accepts cards gets an MCC code.
+Every company that takes cards is assigned an MCC code.

-For example, a restaurant, a travel agency, and a supermarket all have different merchant category codes.
-Consequently, these codes help banks and credit card companies track transactions, determine fees, and decide which purchases qualify for rewards.
+A supermarket, a restaurant, and a travel agency, for instance, all have distinct merchant category codes.
+As a result, banks and credit card companies use these codes to keep track of transactions, calculate fees, and identify which purchases are eligible for rewards.

 However, if a business has the wrong MCC code, it can affect its bottom line.
+Some providers may not be a good fit for your MCC – here are 5 red flags to watch when evaluating your payment processor.
 Higher fees, incorrect reward categorisation, and even tax misreporting can all result from an incorrect code.
 That’s why CardCorp helps businesses confirm they have the right merchant category to avoid these issues.

 How Are MCC Codes Assigned?